 16. Don’t compare yourself to other bloggers

-Myrtle Marie @ DIY with my Guy: When you first start out blogging, don’t compare yourself to other well-known bloggers.
+Myrtle Marie @ DIY with my Guy: When first starting out blogging, don’t compare yourself to other well-known bloggers.
 Remember everyone started at ground zero.
 You will see progress, but all good things come with time.
-Keep motivated and just keep typing.
+Stay motivated and just keep typing.